The Evolution of Data Publishing

 The infrastructure for maintaining data-backed content exists today.
 Sources that auto-refresh on schedule.
 Claims extracted and tracked across every post in your workspace.
 Living Content blocks that rewrite prose when the data shifts.
 Monitored Pages that watch external sources hourly.
 Experiments that measure whether maintained content actually outperforms static content using your own GSC and GA4 data.

-LiquiChart is built as content maintenance infrastructure, a system that keeps the data in your content accurate automatically.
+LiquiChart is built as living content infrastructure, a system that keeps the data in your content accurate automatically.
 Not a charting library.
 Not a polling tool.
 Not an SEO rewriter.
 The charts, polls, and Living Content blocks are components of a larger system where every data point is a claim, every claim is tracked, and every correction propagates without manual intervention.

 Scan your content now, paste any URL and see which claims are current, which are stale, and what the data actually says today.